TIBCOSoftware/snappydata/docs/install/on_aws.md

 10. Once the status of the instance changes to **running**, you have successfully created and launched the instance with the SnappyData AMI.

-12. Use SSH to connect to the instance.
+11. Use SSH to connect to the instance using the **ubuntu** username.
 You require:

 	* The private key file of the key pair with which the instance was launched, and

-	* Details of the public hostname or IP address of the instance.
+	* Details of the public hostname or IP address of the instance.  </br> Refer to the following documentation, for more information on [accessing an EC2 instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

-	<note> Note: </note>
+	!!!
+Note

-	* <note>The public hostname/IP address information is available on the EC2 dashboard > **Description** tab. </note>
+		* The public hostname/IP address information is available on the EC2 dashboard > **Description** tab.

-	* <note> The SnappyData binaries are automatically downloaded and extracted to the location **/snappydata/downloads/** and Java 8 is installed. </note>
+		* The SnappyData binaries are automatically downloaded and extracted to the location **/snappydata/downloads/** and Java 8 is installed.

 13. Follow the [steps described here](../install/on_premise.md) to continue. </br>